Mount Baker from the top of Panorama "Pan" Dome

 #4.
 Aspects and Snow Quality:

 Elevation often makes a huge difference in snow quality.
 The base at White Salmon is a mere 3500', which means it often has heavy snow or even rain.
 The top of the ski area is at only about 5000' but it often has great quality snow.
 What to do if it's like this?
 Ski Chair 1.
 Heather Meadows at the base of Chair 1 is at about 4200' and the slope aspect is northerly so you can get higher quality snow, sometimes dramatically so, and while you only have 800' of vertical, it's some of the best and most varied terrain you can find anywhere.
+(What can be looked at as a bonus, or a PITA, is the fact that Chair 1 is closed Monday through Thursday.
+You can access all of its terrain from Chair 6, though this means using a long run-out to get to Chair 3 which will take you to the bottom of North Face so that you can access 6 again.
+It takes a bit of time, but it leaves the Heather Meadows side nearly deserted with powder turns lasting all day.)
 Another possibility is to ski North Face to the top of Honkers and just blast the groomer cat track to the bottom, lapping the upper mountain sweetness and ignoring the bottom garbage.
 A third option is to suck it up and ski the junk along with the sublime.
 In any event, the snow on Chair 1 (Pan Face, The Chute, North Face) and on Gabl's is often of better quality than on the rest of the mountain due to their shaded exposure.

 Yes.
 Mt.
 Baker gets LOTS of new snow, and it comes down frequently.
 Some of it is powder snow, some not so much.
 The locals whoop and holler over snow that folks in Colorado would look at as a disaster.
 To really ski this mountain you have to learn to love it all.
 One day during the 2011 season we had about 8" of champagne pow and the consensus on the chairlift was that it was too light and didn't give enough float.
 We wanted our dense stuff back.

-One side effect of having so much new snow so frequently is that the ski area has given up on having a big terrain park.
+A couple of side effects of having so much new snow so frequently is that the ski area has given up on having a big terrain park and it does minimal grooming on blue runs after moderate dumps.
 It cost too much to maintain the park and it wasn't getting much use since Baker bros are into new snow and the many natural features that abound here.
 There is the "Pinky Park" on chair 3 that caters to kids, but other than that you'll just have to find a cliff to drop, or head to the Natural Half Pipe on chair 5.
+And on powder days they don't groom any more than enough runs to get people back to the bottom.
+They leave everything else ungroomed.
+The reasoning is that Baker skiers want loose snow, and even if you don't you should, so learn.

 Picture taken in 2011, the signpost is about 20 feet tall.